 They offer a paid package ($90) for self-employed tax returns; the state return for self-employed is additional (currently $40).

 This is a top pick for tax software when it comes to value.
 You can file online or download their program.
 Their e-file is free.
 You will only pay according to the level of your expense complexity.
 For example, if you are a homeowner with a mortgage, you will upgrade to their deluxe version for $24.95.
 If you are self-employed, you will pay the most, but it is less expensive than the same offering from TurboTax.

 The US government is teaming up with numerous tax software companies.
 You can file your taxes through their site for free.
 Side note: they do have an income limit of $72,000 to file for free on their site.

 1040.com is another great resource.
 1040.com is straightforward and to the point.
 They're a great option for singles who aren't itemizing.
 The price is $25 for everyone, no matter how much you earn.

-E-filing simple federal returns is free with TaxHawk.
+E-filing simple federal returns are free with TaxHawk.
 To file state income tax returns, they charge a nominal fee of $12.95.
 However, if your income is less than $20,000, the state income tax return becomes free.
-What’s cool about TaxHawk is that they offer professional virtual assistance from a CPA for only $25.
+What's cool about TaxHawk is that they offer professional virtual assistance from a CPA for only $25.

 A more expensive option is LibertyTax.
 They charge $45 for all 3 package options, which should cover all your possible needs.
 You'll also get multi-channel support: chat, email, social, and in-person at 3000+ locations.
 And they offer online tax school courses!